KazanExpress/mantha/README.md

 # mantha
-Webpack 4 Vue.js starter kit with no vue-loader, component inheritance and more
+> Webpack 4 Vue.js typescript-friendly starter kit with A LOT of automated processes